 There is currently no vaccine to prevent infection with the new coronavirus.
 Vaccine development takes time.
 Several organizations, including Johns Hopkins, are working on a vaccine.
-At Johns Hopkins, investigators plan to work with a company to begin testing their version in humans by the end of 2020.
+At Johns Hopkins, investigators are working with companies to begin testing their versions in humans in summer and early fall of 2020.

 Still, it could be many months of testing and refining before a COVID-19 vaccine is deemed safe, effective and ready to be administered to the general public.

 The Race to Develop Vaccines for COVID-19

 Can coronavirus be treated?
 What treatments are being tested for coronavirus?